-Measurements will be carried out on polystyrene particles (Duke Scientific) which are stained with the fluorescent dye Nile Red or Rhodamine B. Solutions of particles with a diameter of 28 nm, 48 nm, 100 nm and 460 nm (latter ones stained with Rhodamine B) are available.
-To obtain a suitable sample, all particle solutions have to be diluted with pure water to a concentration of 10 nM.
-Further to measure the concentration dependence of the FCS signal, a concentration series with 5 different concentration values ranging from 1 nM to 100 nM shall be prepared.
+Measurements will be carried out on polystyrene particles (Duke Scientific) which are stained with the fluorescent dye Nile Red or Rhodamine B. Solutions of particles with a diameter of 28 nm, 48 nm, 100 nm, 200 nm and 460 nm (latter ones stained with Rhodamine B) are available.
+To obtain a suitable sample, all particle solutions have to be diluted with pure water to a concentration of 1 nM.
+For measuring the concentration dependence of the FCS signal, a concentration series with 4 different concentration values ranging from 1 nM to 10 μ M shall be prepared.
 Note the concentration on the sample bottles.

-Further, the calibration measurements to determine the size of the focal volume shall be carried out on Rhodamine 6G.
+The calibration measurements to determine the size of the focal volume shall be carried out either on Rhodamine 6G or via measuring the point spread function of a bead at the glass interface.
 Rhodamine 6G has a molar extinction coefficient of 116,000 $M^{-1}cm^{-1}$ at 529.75nm in ethanol.